beattie-130/weather_iss/README.md

 5. Enter the address outputted by the server into the client.

-6. Follow on screen options
+6. Follow on screen instructions on the client application.

 Type `HELP` into the client application to see a list of commands.